- Complimentary snacks

-Complimentary snacks

 Swissport Lounge ORD design

 The Swissport Lounge designers have done a good job working with the lack of daylight, creating an East-meet-West, Asian with a touch of Scandinavian décor, which allies simplicity, modernity and elegance.
 Globe lamps highlight the wood surfaces and warm tones; the vibe is cozy and relaxing, at least when the lounge is quiet—which is unlikely to be the case given the recent closure of the Air France and SWISS lounges.
 The Swissport lounge is typically crowded.

 Physically, the lounge is mainly a square room with an open seating area and a buffet, flanked by a business center and a smaller seating area.
 The main zone features restaurant style booths, glass round dining tables, and comfortable chairs throughout.
 Unfortunately power outlets are sorely lacking in the main seating area, but they can be found in the business center, where six private cubicles are available (but no shared computers.)

 Swissport Lounge ORD amenities

 The food and beverage selection is limited.
 Food consists mostly of snacks and instant noodles, though a (very plain) garden salad is also offered.
 A variety of soft drinks is available, plus individual small bottles of wine and a basic collection of liqueurs and spirits.
 Highlights include Grey Goose vodka, Polish beer Tyskie, and a Starbucks espresso machine.

 Other amenities include a selection of magazines (to read within the lounge) as well as a small open bag storage area behind the reception desk.

 Swissport Lounge ORD bottom line

 Unfortunately, Terminal 5 serves international flights exclusively, and in this context the Swissport lounge disappoints.
-In particular, Emirates and Qatar passengers are in for a shock, considering the typically high standards of Middle Eastern airlines lounges.
 The Swissport Lounge is an okay place to sit, but by all means arrive at the airport as late as possible and skip it.